lightbend/mesos-spark-integration-tests/test-runner/README.md

 sbt "mit <spark_home> mesos://<mesos-master-ip>:5050"
 ```

 *We use spark_submit.sh from <SPARK_HOME> to submit jobs.
-So please make sure you have spark binary distribution download and unzip*
+So please make sure you have a Spark binary distribution downloaded and unzipped*